patrickfnielsen/hass-room-card/README.md

 1. Install HACS if you don't have it already
 2. Open HACS in Home Assistant
 3. Go to "Frontend" section
+4. Press the 3 dots in the top right, and select "Custom repositories"
+5. For repository enter "https://github.com/patrickfnielsen/hass-room-card" and category select "frontend"
-4. Click button with "+" icon
+6. Click button with "+" icon
-5. Search for "Room Card"
+7. Search for "Room Card"

 ### Manual
 1. Download `room-card.js` file from the [latest release][release-url].